 About British Landrace Pigs

-Landrace pigs were imported into Britain from Sweden in 1949 (4 boars and 8
+first Landrace pigs were imported into Britain from Sweden in 1949.
+In 1950,

-gilts).
-In 1950 the British Landrace Pig Society was formed to create a herd book for the first
+the British Landrace Pig Society was formed to create a herd book for the first

-offspring born and very soon an evaluation scheme was created,
+offspring born and very soon an evaluation scheme was created.
+The first pig

-with the first Pig Testing Scheme for daily gain and fat depths, a testing station was built
+testing scheme was for daily gain and fat depths, a testing station was built

 in 1953, more Landrace pigs were imported into Northern Ireland, the Isle of

 Man, and the Channel Islands.
-A few years later in 1978 the British Landrace
+A few years later in 1978, the British Landrace

 popularity of the British Landrace breed has expanded rapidly since then.
 They